 There are two main types of small wind turbine towers: the self-supporting or free-standing type, and the guyed type.Tilt-down towers are a good choice for small wind turbine systems.
 They provide an easy way of performing routine maintenance….

-Guyed towers are the least expensive; they are common and easy to install, and come with different designs and materials (avoid aluminum towers: they are prone to cracking); they aren't easy to climb - an important feature for maintenance and repairs - and require more land than self-supporting towers.
+Guyed towers are the least expensive; they are common and easy to install, and come with different designs and materials (avoid aluminum towers: they are prone to cracking); they can be difficult to climb and require more land than self-supporting towers.

 Non-guyed tilt-up/cylindrical towers use pipe or tubing and a self-supporting design.
 They do not use guy wires and have a smaller footprint.
 These towers can include climbing pegs and are a little more expensive than guyed towers.